FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

-various events from decoding the request content in the request (body listener), determining the correct response format (format listener), reading parameters from the request (parameter fetcher listener), to formatting the response either with a template engine like twig or to e.g. xml or json using a serializer (view response listener) as well as automatically setting the accepted HTTP methods in the response (accept listener).
+various events from decoding the request content in the request (body listener), determining the correct response format (format listener), reading parameters from the request (parameter fetcher listener), to formatting the response either with a template engine like twig or (for example) to xml or json using a serializer (view response listener) as well as automatically setting the accepted HTTP methods in the response (accept listener).

-With this in mind we now turn to explain each one of them.
+With this in mind we will now explain each one of them.

 All listeners except the ``mime_type`` listener are disabled by default.
 You can enable one or more of these listeners.
 For example, below you can see how